Crystal Lake IL specialty practice employs skin testing and a multi-layered approach to accurate diagnoses

 Your skin is also exposed to other substances to assure it is reacting normally.
 For example, if you don’t have a reaction to histamine, the test won’t reveal an allergy that exists because in most people this substance causes a skin response.
 Likewise, if you react to glycerin or saline that could mean you have very sensitive skin and may result in false positives for allergies.

 As you can see, accurate diagnosis is vital, as it is common for people to be told they have allergies or to think they have allergies when, in fact, they are not allergic.
 In the case of penicillin allergies, for example, those who have been improperly diagnosed may be treated with less effective and far more costly types of drugs.

-Drs.
-Askenazi, and Hahn will check your skin about 15 minutes after it is exposed to the allergen extracts and these other “control” substances.
+Dr. Askenazi and the staff will check your skin about 15 minutes after it is exposed to the allergen extracts and these other “control” substances.
 Some of the things they’re looking for are raised bumps or itchy redness.
 These wheals as they are known typically look like a mosquito bite.
 The size of these spots is important because the bigger the wheal, the greater chance of sensitivity and true allergies as the source of your symptoms.